the-expanse/SideQuestWiki/SideQuest-Setup-&-How-To-install.md

 Step 5: Connect USB Cable and Allow USB Debugging
 ====================================================

 Now it's time to connect the USB cable.
-Once you are connected you will have to allow USB debugging access inside your headset.
-If you put your headset on at this point you will see the below.
+Once you are connected you will have to allow USB debugging `access inside your headset`.
+If you put your headset on at this point should see the below.

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608761133444235275/Screenshot_1113.png)

+if it dose not appear and you are on windows, be sure to try the .EXE installer top instead of the ZIP folder,

-Select 'Always allow from this computer' to prevent this message from coming up every time you connect
+then make sure to select 'Always allow from this computer' to prevent this message from coming up every time you connect

 Step 6: Install App Launcher
 ====================================================